I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 “Do you have any Bisquick?”
 I repeated.

 “What is it?”
 His English was perfect.
 He must have been born here.
 It was probably his parents’ store.
-There was a heater in the store above him, it blew down on me, hot and dry.
-It felt nice.
+There was a heater in the store above him, it blew down, hot and dry.
 I removed my scarf and put it on the counter.

-“It’s a baking material.
+“It’s a baking substance.
 I looked in the dry foods aisle.
 I didn’t see it.
 It’s a yellow box, like a cereal box.”

 “I don’t know,” he said and started to ring up the ice cream.